rizzi-uwu/sumbul-rizvi-resume/README.md

 ---

 📜 **License**: [MIT](LICENSE)
-📍 Based in Berlin, Germany
+💖 Crafted with care in Berlin